Claim: Atari buried millions of unsold "E.T." cartridges in a New Mexico desert landfill.

 anticipating another strong sales year, ordered aggressively, but when 1982 sales didn't meet expectations, those distributors were stuck with a lot of unsold Atari game cartridge inventory, which they returned to Atari in droves.
 When distributor returns were added to the 5 million unsold Pacman cartridges and another 5 million useless E.T. cartridges, Atari found itself with tons of unsellable merchandise to dispose of, which led to the rumor that Atari buried millions of E.T. cartridges in a landfill in the New Mexico desert.

-Atari sent its goose away not with the traditional gold watch, but with a pair of cement overshoes.
+Whatever the answer, it seems Atari sent its goose away not with the traditional gold watch, but with a pair of cement overshoes.